MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/expanded-scope/multiple-data-centers.md

 The following are activities that heavily affect the success of a cloud migration:

 - Evaluate network conflicts: When consolidating datacenters into a single cloud provider, there is a likelihood of creating network, DNS, or other conflicts.
 During migration it is important to test for conflicts to avoid interruptions to production systems hosted in the cloud.
-- Update Routing table: Often times, modifications to routing tables are required when consolidating networks or datacenters.
+- Update routing tables: Often times, modifications to routing tables are required when consolidating networks or datacenters.

 ## Optimize and promote process changes